google/lovefield/docs/spec/03_life_of_db.md

 Users do not need to worry about new indices or altering indices, either.
 Query engine will detect index schema change and recreate all the indices when needed.
+Query engine will drop all persisted indices and recreate them in the scenario of database upgrade to ensure data consistency.

 For the case of deleting table, user is responsible to perform the deletion in upgrade function.
 Lovefield does not provide auto-drop due to data safety concerns.
-IndexedDB does not provide a way of renaming table, therefore renaming a table will require recreating a table with exact contents and deleting the old table, which cannot be done safely within the upgrade transaction and user is supposed to do it manually outside of the onUpgrade function.
+IndexedDB does not provide a way of renaming table, therefore renaming a table will require recreating a table with exact contents and deleting the old table, which cannot be done safely within the upgrade transaction and user is supposed to do it manually outside of the `onUpgrade` function.

 For the case of altering table, if the transformation is renaming column, adding a nullable/fixed value column, or deleting a column, user can use helper